Deji00090/Authentication/README.md

-It is a User Role-Based Access Control API  that consist of Roles : Admin,Moderator,User for accessing the API with and authentication using Token Bearer
+It is a User Role-Based Access Control API  that consist of Roles : Admin,Moderator,User for accessing the API with authentication using Token Bearer